Close

 B-2 stealth bombers reportedly used for strikes

-Earlier on Saturday there were reports that US B-2 stealth bombers, which carry so-called "bunker buster" bombs, were headed out of the United States.
+Earlier on Saturday there were also reports that US B-2 stealth bombers, which carry so-called "bunker buster" bombs, were headed out of the United States.

 While, Trump did not say what kind of U.S. planes or munitions were involved, U.S. media outlet Axios reported that B-2 stealth bombers were used for the strike, citing a senior Israeli official.